Place de la Concorde

-The Place de la Concorde (/fr/; lit.
-'Harmony Square'), originally Place Louis XV ('Louis XV Square'), and later Place Louis XVI ('Louis XVI Square'), is a public square in Paris, France.
-Measuring 7.6 ha in area, it is the largest square in the French capital.
-It is located in the city's eighth arrondissement, at the eastern end of the Champs-Élysées.
+The Place de la Concorde (/fr/; "Harmony Square"), originally the Place Louis XV (Louis XV Square), and later the Place Louis XVI (Louis XVI Square), is a public square in Paris.
+Measuring 7.6 ha in area, it is the largest square in the city.
+It is located in the 8th arrondissement, at the eastern end of the Champs-Élysées.

-It was the site of many notable public executions, including Louis XVI, Marie Antoinette and Maximilien Robespierre in the course of the French Revolution, during which the square was temporarily renamed the Place de la Révolution ('Revolution Square').
-It received its current name in 1795 as a gesture of reconciliation in the later years of the revolution, although later the original name was reverted for a period.
+The square was the site of many notable public executions, including Louis XVI, Marie Antoinette and Maximilien Robespierre in the course of the French Revolution, during which it was temporarily renamed the Place de la Révolution ('Revolution Square').
+It received its current name in 1795 as a gesture of reconciliation in the later years of the revolution, although later the original name was reinstated for a period.
 A metro station is located at the northeastern corner of Place de la Concorde on Lines 1, 8, and 12 of the Paris Métro.